ovh/docs/pages/platform/public-cloud/introducing_horizon/guide.en-sg.md

 In the top right-hand corner of the Horizon interface, a user menu allows you to:

-- Change interface display settings
+- Change interface display settings.
-- Download an OpenRC file containing your user IDs
+- Download an OpenRC file containing your user IDs.
-- log out of the Horizon interface.
+- Log out of the Horizon interface.

 ![public-cloud](images/username2021.png){.thumbnail}